 Although Cambodia is not a signatory to the Nice Agreement Concerning the International Classification of Goods and Services for the Purpose of the Registration of Marks, nor the Vienna Agreement Establishing an International Classification of the Figurative Elements of Marks, it still follows these two classification systems.
 Class headings are not acceptable, except if the nature of the goods or services is clear.
 If the mark consists of, or contains figurative elements, these must be described using the Vienna Classification.
-Similarly, when the mark consists of or contains non-English words, the transliteration and the meaning are also required.
+Similarly, when the mark consists of, or contains non-English words, the transliteration and the meaning are also required.
+If filing the same mark in multiple classes, one must file one multi-class application, rather than several individual single-class applications.

-For a mark application claiming a priority date under the Paris Convention, it must be made within six months from the date of the earlier application.
-The application must contain the name of office of priority filing, priority filing date, and application number and name of the country.
+For a mark application claiming a priority date under the Paris Convention, it must be filed within six months from the date of the earlier application.
+The application must contain the office of priority filing, priority filing date, and application number and name of the country.
 A certified copy of the priority document must be submitted within three months from the date of the request by the Registrar.8